mz4987/CS598-DL4H-Reproducibility-Project/README.md

 ```
 The ouptut of this data pipeline is provided by the authors [here](https://console.cloud.google.com/storage/browser/mimic_extract).

-# Pre-processed Output
+# Data Download Instruction
 Vist [MIMIC-III doc](https://mimic.mit.edu/docs/gettingstarted/) for more information and downoad the data.
+The MIMIC-III can be downloaded by following steps.

+* Complete CITI training course.
+Select “Massachusetts Institute of Technology Affiliates” as your organization affiliation and “Data or Specimens Only Research” course.
+* Create a PhysioNet account using Illinois email.
+* File an application to be a credentialed user.
+* Upload training report.
+* Sign data use agreement.
+* Download MIMIC III database.

 ## Step 0: Required software and prereqs